Mixed Eulerian numbers and Peterson Schubert calculus

 \section{Computation for mixed $\Phi$-Eulerian numbers and Peterson Schubert calculus}

-In this section we explain an analogue of Lemma~\ref{lemm:TypeA} for arbitrary Lie type by using Peterson Schubert calculus.
-As a consequence, we derive a simple computaion for the mixed $\Phi$-Eulerian numbers.
+In this section we explain a connection between mixed $\Phi$-Eulerian numbers and Peterson Schubert calculus in all Lie types.
+As a consequence, we derive a simple computation for the mixed $\Phi$-Eulerian numbers by using results of Drellich in \cite{Dre2}.
 In what follows, we may assume that $\Phi$ is an irreducible root system.

 Fix a simple system $\Sigma=\{\alpha_1,\ldots,\alpha_n \}$ of $\Phi$.
 Recall that the set of vertices of the Dynkin diagram of $\Phi$ is in one-to-one correspondence with $\Sigma$.
 Here and below, we assume to be fixed an ordering of the simple roots as given in \cite[p.58]{Hum1}.
 (See Figure~\ref{pic: Dynkin diagrams}.)